sampsyo/cs6120/content/blog/2019-09-25-type_checker.md

 2. Argument and destination type: For various operations we check if arguments and destination variables have the correct type.
 Something like `d: bool = add a b` where `a` and `b` are integers would raise an error for the destination variable.

 3. Redefined variables: We check if the destination variable has already been assigned to a different type in that context.
+Hence the following set of instructions:

+   `a: int = const 2; `

+   `a: bool = const true`

+   are not allowed but redefinitions on the same type is definitely possible:

-So `a: int = const 2; a: bool = const true` is not allowed but `a: int = const 2; a: int = const 5` is allowed.
+   `a: int = const 2;`

+   `a: int = const 5`

    We do this by keeping a set of variables of each type (int and bool) defined in the function.
 This helps while checking existing definitions and possible redefinition errors.

 4. Undefined variables: We check if the arguments to the instruction have defined variables using the set of variables mentioned before.
 A simple example would be an instruction like `a: int = const 5; c: int = add a b` where `b` was not defined before the instruction.